Copyright protection in New Zealand

 - Parliamentary debates

-It is possible however that reprints or publications of this material by non-governmental parties could give rise to copyright.
+However, it is possible that reprints or publications of this material by non-governmental parties could give rise to copyright.

 Under the Act, the owner of copyright in a work has the “exclusive right” to do certain "restricted acts" in relation to the work.
 These include: